moccalotto/kaos/_brainstorms/farout.md

 Dakota.
 In order to avoid further conflict, the remaining states of the US chose the name Allied States of North America.
+This conflict lasted until 2045.

+#### 2041 The ICA Drive
-In 2041, the Chinese Space Administration (CSA), in conjunction with a number of Chinese and Indian universities developed a new space drive, called the ICA drive.
-This drive created extreme thrust with very little propellant consumption.
+the Chinese Space Administration (CSA) in conjunction with a number of Chinese and Indian universities developed a new space drive, called the ICA drive.
+This drive was essentially a very powerful ion drive, but it generated much more thrust with very little propellant consumption.
 All it needed was a source of energy large enough - this could best be achieved with fusion.
 Fission was also possible, but it required a larger fuel payload.

+#### 2042, Asteroid Mining with the ICA drive
-In 2042, CSA launched a number of ICA drive space ships to mine the outer asteroid belts and set up manned space stations out there.
+CSA launched a number of ICA drive space ships to mine the outer asteroid belts and set up manned space stations there.
 With the new drive, supporting these operations would be cheap and ultimately profitable.

+#### 2043, Self-replicating factories
-In 2043, CSA had begun serious space mining operations, with self-replecating ships and factories.
+CSA had begun serious space mining operations, with self-replecating ships and factories.

+#### 2045, NuSol Telescope
-In 2045, CSA created a telescope in one of its factories in the Kuiper Belt and launched it into intersteller space with the purpose of investigating the NuSol System.
+CSA created a telescope in one of its factories in the Kuiper Belt and launched it into interstellar space with the purpose of investigating the NuSol System.

+#### 2041 Simulated Intelligence
+The large number of fully immersed online games gave rise to a new product:
+Simulated Intelligence.
+These were essentially AIs that could control your online character while you were not logged in.
+The SIs would be rented by players as part of a premium gaming package.
+They would learn to act as the player would act by "observing" the players actions and carefully monitoring the player via the brain-machine interface.
+As so they would become able to almost perfectly mimic the player, even to the point that it would be difficult for players to see which characters were logged in and who were being controlled by SIs.
+In 2041 the quality of these SIs had reached the point where a legal case in the EU used character witness testimony from two different SIs that had observed the same human playing two different games.
+The player had died in a car crash, and there was a question legal about her will due to some special circumstances her will did not account for.
+The two intelligences agreed 100% on how she would want her estate distributed in the given situation, and the court agreed with this decision.
+This was the first step to using SIs in criminal cases and court rooms if the actual human was not available.
+Some businesses even used certain SIs to make post-mortem decisions on behalf of deceased CEOs.

+#### 2051, information about NuSol
-In 2051, the NuSol telescope sent back proof that NuSol Gamma and Delta would both be viable for sustaining life.
+The NuSol telescope sent back proof that NuSol Gamma and Delta would both be viable for sustaining life.
 Oceans of liquid water, and atmospheres with reasonable (about 25-30%) amounts of oxygen.
 Humans could eventually be cultured to thrive in those high-oxygen environments.

+#### 2052 Probes to NuSol
-In 2052 North American (SSA and ASNA), Indian and European space agencies sent computer-controlled spaceships to NuSol.
-These missions were expected to reach NuSol in about 300 years time.
-Indian ships in particular were equipped with self-replicatiing probes with the purpose of gathering resources for later Indian missions to NuSol.
+North American (both SSA and ASNA), Indian and European space agencies sent computer-controlled spaceships (probes) to NuSol.
+These missions were expected to reach NuSol in about 300-400 years.
+Indian probes were self-replicating for the purpose of gathering resources for later Indian missions to NuSol.

 In 2060 the EU developed stasis technology that allowed the prolonging of life by almost halting all bodily processes, including aging.
 Subjects could be in